microsoft/sqlworkshops/sqlserver2019bigdataclusters/SQL2019BDC/01 - The Big Data Landscape.md

 <h3>Containers <i>(Docker)</i></h3>

 The next level of Abstraction is a <i>Container</i>.
-There are various types of Container technologies, in this workshop, you will focus on <a href="https://docs.docker.com" target="_blank">Docker</a>.
+There are various types of Container technologies, in this workshop, you will focus on the docker container format, as implemented in the <a href="https://mobyproject.org/" target="_blank">Moby framework</a>.

-A Container Runtimes (Such as Docker) Container is provided by the Container Runtimes (Such as Docker) runtime engine, which sits above the operating system (Windows or Linux).
+A Container is provided by the Container Runtime (Such as [containerd](https://containerd.io/)]) runtime engine, which sits above the operating system (Windows or Linux).
 In this abstraction, you do not control the hardware <i>or</i> the operating system.
 The Container has a very small Kernel in it, and can contain binaries such as Python, R, SQL Server, or other binaries.
 A Container with all its binaries is called an <i>Image</i>.
+You create a container from a file.

 <i>(NOTE: The Container Image Kernel can run on Windows or Linux, but you will focus on the Linux Kernel Containers in this workshop.)</i>